The form cannot be sent because it has not yet been completed (correctly).

-Strength and durability are integral characteristics of all good shipping and storage containers.
-However, there is a far greater need for superior strength in the context of offshore facilities.
+Strength and durability are integral characteristics or all good shipping and storage containers.
+However, there is a greater need for superior strength in the context of offshore facilities.
 Containers intended for such purposes are required by DNV-ST-E271 guidelines to accommodate greater stress and far more extreme conditions.

 At sea, such containers will be relied on during potentially dangerous moving processes.
 They need to be able to not only withstand impacts and movement but also hold up against heavily damaging weather conditions such as tropical storms and hurricanes.

 Building on the need for toughness in the face of the elements is a strong need for safe material combinations and choices.
-Certain materials introduce elements of risk into the daily operations of offshore facilities and DNV-ST-E271 rules advise manufacturers against using them.
+Certain materials introduce elements of risk into daily operations or offshore facilities and DNV-ST-E271 rules advise manufacturers against using them.

-Containers with exposed aluminium, for instance, are often not appropriate for offshore use due to the risks of aluminium creating sparks when scratching corroded steel.
+Containers with exposed aluminum, for instance, are often not appropriate for offshore use due to the risks of aluminum creating sparks when scratching corroded steel.
 Sparks on oil rigs are obvious hazards, but many other material choices introduce dangers as well.
 Thus, this aspect of DNV-ST-E271 certification is especially important for safety purposes.

-All containers that meet DNV-ST-E271 guidelines must be designed with ocean instability in mind.
-When containers are lifted from boats in deep water and moved onto offshore platforms, there is a risk that they will accidentally tip over.
+All containers that measure DNV-ST-E271 guidelines must be designed with ocean instability in mind.
+When containers are lifted from boats in deep water and moved onto offshore platforms, there is a risk that they will accidentally tip about it.
 General movement of the facility or transport vessel can also cause containers to capsize.
-To combat the issue, DNV-ST-E271 guidelines specify a need for containers to feature carefully calculated designs capable of withstanding tilts of up to 30 degrees without toppling.
+To combat the issue, DNV-ST-E271 guidelines specify a need for containers to feature carefully calculated designs capable of withstanding tilts or up to 30 degrees without toppling.

 This standard differs from DNV-ST-E271 only in terms of its guidelines on periodic inspections and is considered a British Standard in status.
 However, just recently, this decidedly “European” standard has been superseded altogether by a more all-encompassing global standard known as ISO 10855.